 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down your recent blood sugar levels, if you check them at home.
+- Bring a record of your recent blood sugar levels if you check them at home.

 - Ask a family member or friend to come with you.
-It can be difficult to remember everything your doctor tells you during an appointment.
+It can be difficult to remember everything your health care provider tells you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-- Is diabetes the most likely cause of my symptoms?
+- Is diabetic neuropathy the most likely cause of my symptoms?

 - Do I need tests to confirm the cause of my symptoms?
-Do these tests require any special preparation?
+How do I prepare for these tests?

 - Is this condition temporary or long lasting?

-- If I control my blood sugar, will these symptoms improve or go away?
+- If I manage my blood sugar, will these symptoms improve or go away?